Skip to content

 Retrieving and Analyzing a Memory Dump

 Whether you are using a rooted or a non-rooted device, you can dump the app's process memory with objection and Fridump.
-You can find a detailed explanation of this process in the section "Memory Dump", in the chapter "Tampering and Reverse Engineering on Android".
+You can find a detailed explanation of this process in Process Exploration, in the chapter "Tampering and Reverse Engineering on Android".

 After the memory has been dumped (e.g. to a file called "memory"), depending on the nature of the data you're looking for, you'll need a set of different tools to process and analyze that memory dump.
 For instance, if you're focusing on strings, it might be sufficient for you to execute the command strings or rabin2 -zz to extract those strings.